SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 1. Open the *Content Manager*.
 2. Go to the *Content Explorer* sheet.
 3. Select the content provider *HTML5 Apps*.
-4. To add your web application to your content, choose *Add*.
+4. To add your web applications to your content, choose *Add*.

 ### Create a Group and Add Your App

 1. Open the *Content Manager*.
 2. Create a new group and enter a title and description.
 3. On the *Apps* tab, you see a list of available apps.
-Move the red slider in the *Assignment Status* column of your app to assign your app to the group.
+Move the red slider in the *Assignment Status* column of your apps to assign your apps to the group.
 The color of the slider changes to green.
 4. Save your changes.

-### Assign the Web Application to the Default Role
+### Assign the Web Applications to the Default Role

-In this step, you assign your app to the *Everyone* role, which is a default role.
+In this step, you assign your apps to the *Everyone* role, which is a default role.
 The content assigned to this role is visible to all users.

 1. Open the *Content Manager*.
 2. To open the *Role Editor*, choose *Everyone*.
 3. Choose *Edit*.
 4. On the *Apps* tab, you can see a list of available apps.
-Move the red slider in the *Assignment Status* column of your app to assign your app to the group.
+Move the red slider in the *Assignment Status* column of your apps to assign your apps to the group.
 The color of the slider changes to green.
 5. Save your changes.

-### Create and/or Update a Site
+### Create a Launchpad Site

 In this step, you create and review a launchpad site.
-If you already have a site, just add your web application.
+If you already have a site, just add your web applications.

 1. Open the *Site Directory*.
 2. Create a site and enter a site name.
 3. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
-4. Test your web application.

-> Note: Note down the site URL as **SAP BTP Application Launchpad URL**.
-On the launchpad, open the context menu of the *Poetry Slam Manager* tile and note down the URL as **SAP BTP Application URL**.
+On the site, you can see the *Poetry Slams* and *Visitors* tiles.
+Before being able to launch both applications, you need to set up authorizations.

+> Note: For quick access in subsequent chapters of this tutorial, note down the *URL*.

 ## Configure Authentication and Authorization